tmio/tuweni-website/faq.md

 {% include JB/setup %}

-# Apache Tuweni
+# Tuweni
 Tuweni is a Lakota language word which means both never and nobody.

-## What is Apache Tuweni?
+## What is Tuweni?
-Apache Tuweni is an incubating project of the Apache Software Foundation originating from the Cava project at ConsenSys.
+Tuweni is an incubating project of the Apache Software Foundation originating from the Cava project at ConsenSys.

 The project is mostly Java with sprinkles of Kotlin.

-## Why Apache Tuweni?
+## Why Tuweni?
 Tuweni stems from the need to create libraries for peer-to-peer, blockchain-based projects.

 We saw a great deal of fragmentation in the blockchain space early on.